-An eligible person also includes designated elected officials who are serving in an active capacity and Economic Development employees working at least 30 hours per week.
+An eligible person also includes designated elected officials who are serving in an active capacity.

 An eligible Person also includes a Retired Employee, as defined under (Section 14: Glossary).

 Retirees over 65 years of age, actively enrolled in Medicare are not eligible for coverage.
 Please contact the Plan Administrator for more information regarding your options after Medicare eligibility.